SolaceDev/solace-dev-codelabs/markdown/explore-dmr/explore-dmr.md

     ![cloud tryme topics](img/Untitled_13.png)

 7. We can also subscribe to any topics that we would like on the right side by changing the subscribe field and pressing “Subscribe”.
 The topic can be one that is published to our local broker or published to any other broker in the DMR(Event Mesh) that your user has access to.
-Do not forget about our Solace wild cards here: [Solace Wild Cards](https://docs.solace.com/Messaging/Wildcard-Charaters-Topic-Subs.htm)
+Do not forget about our [Solace wild](https://docs.solace.com/Messaging/Wildcard-Charaters-Topic-Subs.htm) cards here:
 <br>
     `* is a single level wild card: sample/topic/with/a/*/wildcard`
 <br>